Chrysostomus/PKGBUILD/README.md

 # PKGBUILD
-PKGBUILDs for manjaro bspwm respin
+A collection of PKGBUILDs for manjaro bspwm respin